Expectation vs. Reality: The Impact of Lupus on Quality of Life

 More than half of people with lupus say help with household duties and emotional support matter most.
 Many do not feel satisfied with the help they receive.
 This could be because many people living with lupus report having a tough time asking for support from family and friends.

-Work is not always possible
+Work is not always possible with lupus

 Thirty percent of people surveyed work full-time, and 7 percent work part-time.
 However, more than 6 in 10 people feel their lupus interferes with their ability to work.
 People who took the survey reported missing 6.2 hours of work in the last 7 days.